mcorino/firm/README.md

 ## Introduction

-FIRM is a Ruby library providing output format independent object (de-)serialization support.
+FIRM is a pure Ruby library providing output format independent object (de-)serialization support.

+FIRM is explicitly **NOT** intended as a non-discriminative marshaling library (dumping any object's attributes) but rather as structured and safe serialization library requiring users to think about what state they want persisted (and possibly in what form) and what not.
+Straightforward attribute serialization is simple with minimal intrusion on user code.
+In addition various customization options are available to tweak (de-)serialization for a perfect fit if needed.

 Out of the box (de-)serializing Ruby objects to(from) JSON and YAML is supported without any additional dependencies.
-When the `nokogiri` gem is installed (and loaded) XML (de-)serializing will also be available.
+When the `nokogiri` gem is installed (and loaded before FIRM) XML (de-)serializing will also be available.

 FIRM supports (de-)serializing many core Ruby objects out of the box including: